Submitty/submitty.github.io/_docs/instructor/rainbow_grades/manual_setup.md

    make
    ```

-   This will produce 1 master spreadsheet-like view for the instructor:
+   This will produce an overall spreadsheet-like view for the instructor:

    ```
    grades_summary/output.html